-set_realms (realms)
+set_realms (realms, add=False)

 Set the list of the realms.
-This is done by filling the tokenrealm table. :param realms: realms :type realms: list set_so_pin(soPin)
+This is done by filling the tokenrealm table. :param realms: realms :type realms: list :param add: If set, the realms are added.
+I.e. old realms are not deleted set so pin(soPin)